alepez/swiftree/README.md

 	auto b = a.to(3.14);

-A special "reference" node can load data from another file (or part of it):
+A special "reference" tree can load data from another file (or part of it):

 File bla.xml: